groupdocs-redaction/GroupDocs.Redaction-Docs/java/developer-guide/basic-usage/image-redactions.md

 ## Multi-frame images

 You can remove frames from a multi-frame image with a given origin and frame count.
 For additional information look at [remove page redactions]({{< ref "redaction/java/developer-guide/basic-usage/remove-page-redactions.md" >}}) article.

+Some image formats, such as DjVu documents, require [pre-rasterization]({{< ref "redaction/java/developer-guide/advanced-usage/loading-documents/pre-rasterize.md" >}}) and further saving in PDF format.